-Leasing promotes illusion, not reality, of wealth
+Leasing promotes the illusion, not reality, of wealth

-Cars can be wealth killers, and leases are just another way automakers and lenders try to claim a big, never-ending piece of your paycheck.
+Leases are just another way automakers and lenders try to claim a big, never-ending piece of your paycheck.

 If you can't afford the payments on a loan, Anthony Giorgianni, associate finance editor at Consumer Reports Money Adviser, says it's a good sign you can't afford that car or truck.